View Cristina Soliz's Notice on mrt.com and share memories

 Cristina Galvan Soliz, 71, passed away March 28, 2019.
-Visitation will be held on Saturday, March 30, 2019 from 10:00 till 9:00 p.m. and Sunday, March 31, 2019 from 10:00 a.m. till 9:00 p.m.
+Visitation will be held on Saturday, March 30, 2019 from 10:00 a.m till 9:00 p.m. and Sunday, March 31, 2019 from 10:00 a.m. till 9:00 p.m.
 Rosary will be recited Sunday evening at 7:00 p.m.
 Chapel services will be held on Monday, April 1, 2019 at 10:00 a.m at Avalos-Sanchez & Thomas Funeral Home Chapel, 1502 N. Lamesa Rd.
 Midland, TX.
 Interment will follow at Serenity Memorial Gardens.
-Survivors include her daughters, Amada Cristina Mendez Galvan, Maria De Rosario Guillen, Dolores Mirna Aceves Galván, Mirthla Aceves Galván, Laura Nelly Aceves Galván; sons, Luis J. Soliz, Jose Ángel Soliz, Francisco J. Soliz, Marco Antonio Soliz; six brothers and two sisters.
+Cristina was born January 13, 1948 in Monterrey, Mexico.
+She enjoyed spending time at her son's ranch with the family and animals.
+Cristina loved joking around with the grandchildren and loved to eat.
+Cristina is preceded in death by her husband, Victor Manuel Soliz; son, Ramiro Alberto Aceves; and 3 grandchildren.
+Survivors include her daughters, Amada Cristina Mendez Galvan (Alejandro Aguado Zonega), Maria De Rosario Guillen, Dolores Mirna Aceves Galván, Myrthla Aceves Galván (David Guerrero), Laura Nelly Aceves Galván; sons, Luis J. Soliz (Debra Martinez), Jose Ángel Soliz, Francisco J. Soliz (Adriana Soliz), Marco Antonio Soliz (Karla Martos); brothers Luis Galván Castro, Javier Galván Castro, Isaías Galván Castro, Benito Galván Castro, Jose Ignacio Galván Castro, Monico Reinol Galván Castro; sisters, Amada Galván Castro, Margarita Galván Castro; 29 grandchildren and 21 great grandchildren.
 Funeral arrangements are entrusted to Avalos-Sanchez & Thomas Funeral Home.

 Avalos-Sanchez & Thomas Funeral Home